Career Opportunities2023-09-08T13:49:28-07:00

 • Share in the care of the children under the Class Teacher’s direction.

-• Supervise children during regular class hours
+• Supervise children during regular p.m. class hours and rest time

 • Supervise independent play